alvareznahuel/bcg/README.md

 # Frontend desing guidelines

-A preliminar visualization of the board would be:
+A preliminary visualization of the board would be:

 | Another players bulk 0 | Another players bulk 1 | ... | Another players bulk N |
 |------------------------|------------------------| ----|------------------------|